 There was a time laminate was cheap and looked tacky.

-Laminate can make your home shine, look high quality but also live up to your and your family everyday life.
+Laminate can make your home shine, look high quality, and also holds up to your family's everyday life.

 As with laminate, the advancements in vinyl are just as remarkable.

 There are three types of vinyl flooring: sheet, tile, and luxury.

 With any choice you choose, the days of cheap-looking vinyl are over.

 Like laminate, you can’t tell the difference between the real thing and the vinyl.

 With luxury vinyl, you can get it where it looks just like tile, slate, stone, and hardwood.